 11. A car phone charger

 A car phone charger is important as a power source for your phone i.e. GPS/communication device for your trip.

 12. An auxiliary cable

-Admittedly, this final item will save your sanity as opposed to dollars.
+Admittedly, this item will save your sanity, not your dollars.
 An auxiliary cable allows you to play music in a car that has a headphone jack (which is just about any).
-This is a must-pack for us, as we’ve learnt the hard way on lonnnng remote radio-less drives that not all car models work consistently with a smartphone to play music!
-It hardly takes any space so is a no-brainer “just in case” item.
+Don’t have a music-less drive!

 Final Thrifty Tips

 - Renting a car?
 Check out our tips on how to snag the cheapest rates possible

 - Book in advance with free cancellation to secure a good rate.
 We generally use Booking Buddy for this reason (which usually ends up being cheapest in the end anyway).

 - Conserve gas by using cruise control, avoid ramping up your RPM, take your time up hills, and don’t make frequent accelerations and stops.

 - Rent compact, eco cars & decline upgrades.
 Smaller cars generally more fuel efficient.